webexcess/redirecthandler-localization/README.md

 This package allows to create [Neos.RedirectHandler](https://github.com/neos/redirecthandler) shortcuts which gets redirected to the matching language and region dimension of the visitor.

-## Compatibility and Maintenance

-This package is compatible with Neos 3.x and will be maintained for upcoming versions.

 ## Installation
 ```
 composer require webexcess/redirecthandler-localization